 The airport is located 30km’s away from downtown Bangkok.
 Approach the taxi counters, advise them where you are going and they will write this information down for you along with the taxis registration details.
 Taxis should always use the meter and you are required to pay a 50 Baht airport surcharge on top of the metered fee plus any tollway fees (approx 75 Baht depending on the route taken).
 Total journey will cost between 350 THB – 500 THB, depending on traffic and toll fees.

 The expressway is substantially faster, so tell the taxi driver to use the expressway, you can say either ""kuen ton-way"" (from ‘tollway’) or ""kuen taang duan"" in Thai (but most understand Tollway/express way in English).

 If you are staying at the Centra Central Station Bangkok, you can take the Airport Train.
 Board the express airport train at a cost of 150 THB to the City Air Terminal; Makkasan.
 Here you will need to disembark and change to the MRT (subway) Blue line, boarding at Phetchaburi Station.
 From Pethaburi Station travel to the last stop, Hua Lamphong, and follow the signs for Exit 1.
 Once out, walk 2-3 minutes.
 The hotel is located across the road.

-Arrival Transfers If you have paid for an arrival transfer when you booked your trip then please proceed to the Airport Information Counter near entrance 3 and look for the driver who should be holding a G Adventures sign.
+Arrival Transfers If you have paid for an arrival transfer when you booked your trip then please proceed to gate number 10 in the arrivals hall and look for the driver who should be holding a G Adventures sign.

 Please note, the hotel lobby is located on the top floor of the building.
 When arriving at the Hotel Centra Central Station Bangkok, take the elevators up to the top floor, check in and then proceed to your room.